 • Act as a basis for feedback and provide a framework for improvement-focused conversations

-• Reinforce a culture where positive behaviours are recognised and poor conduct addressed
+• Reinforce a culture where positive behaviours are recognised, and poor conduct addressed

-The Values incorporate Imperial Expectations, providing a shared framework for the College Community, including students and staff.
+The Values incorporate Imperial Expectations, providing a shared framework for the Imperial Community, including students and staff.
 The spirit and intent of the Expectations haven’t been lost.
 The framework illustrates how our Expectations map into the Behaviours Framework.
 The Values, therefore, build on, refresh and update the Expectations.

-We will use and refer to our College Values.
+We will use and refer to our Imperial Values.
 Our Values and behaviours incorporate Imperial Expectations.
 The spirit and intent of the Expectations haven’t been lost.
 The framework illustrates how our Expectations map into the Behaviours Framework.
 The Values, therefore, build on, refresh and update the Expectations.

-We all contribute to our working and learning environment in how we behave and respond to others.
 In 2021, senior leaders participated in sessions to support them in considering the role and impact of leadership in demonstrating our shared values.
 Along with everyone else, senior leaders will need to be open to feedback on what they are doing well and what could be improved.
-We all have a responsibility to speak up respectfully and appropriately where we see our values being demonstrated and when they are not.

 Our Provost and the Provost’s board have reiterated their lead and commitment to demonstrating the values and behaviours through their signup to our values and their ownership for launching and embedding them across our community.

-We have all been through a period of significant change and challenge, and we must learn and improve.
-The launch of the College Values was timed to coincide with a wide range of cultural initiatives under the umbrella of the Imperial Together Campaign.
-College wanted to ensure the learning from the Working Together Task Group was fed into the College Values – to help identify barriers to achieving a positive culture.
+We have all experienced significant changes and challenges, and we must learn and improve.
+The launch of the Imperial Values was timed to coincide with a wide range of cultural initiatives under the umbrella of the Imperial Together Campaign.
+Imperial wanted to ensure that the learning from the Working Together Task Group was fed into the ImperialValues—to help identify barriers to achieving a positive culture.

 We recognise that staff have limited time; however, improving our culture will benefit us all in how we experience working and studying at Imperial.
-We will be providing short, accessible development opportunities from now and well into the new year to help you engage with the Values as efficiently as possible.

-The College Values express those behaviours that are important to people and celebrate what we do well already.
+Imperial Values express those behaviours that are important to people and celebrate what we do well already.
 The framework also explicitly names those behaviours that are unacceptable.

 The first step is to check our quick reference guide that gives you an overview of our helpful tools and techniques.
 Depending on your question, you may want to discuss a situation with your line manager.